-On January 26, 2021 the Manitoba Government announced that effective January 29, 2021, all persons entering Manitoba from anywhere in Canada would be required to self-isolate for 14 days upon their arrival in the province, subject to new self-isolation public health orders.
+On June 10, 2021 the Manitoba Government announced that effective June 11, 2021, all persons who are fully vaccinated against COVID-19 will no longer be required to self-isolate for 14 days upon their arrival in Manitoba, subject to new self-isolation public health orders.

 Under the self-isolation orders issued on January 8, details of which are discussed in our previous blog, MB Issues Public Health Orders Imposing Self-Isolation for Persons Entering Manitoba, persons entering Manitoba from western provinces and northwestern Ontario were expressly exempt from the self-isolation requirement.